SteelCompendium/data-gen/Ancestries/Elf, high.md

 “You have heard many things about my people, but this above all you should know.
 We do not value lore for lore's sake, but beauty first and above all other things.
 And the truth, to us, is a kind of beauty.
 Thus do we find knowledge beautiful.

 “You have returned something not only of enormous worldpower, but at the same time, a work of art my mother labored over for many of your centuries.
 It is something of a miracle that it is returned to me now.
 I will not forget this.
 You have made an ally of the lord of the high elves.
 And though you lead brief lives, while you live, you shall have the favor of the elves.”
-He turned to hand the scroll over to a sage and confer with his herald.
+He turned to hand the scroll over to a [[Sage|sage]] and confer with his herald.

 “He seems wise,” Credan said.